-II.
-It is further implied, in the apostle's words, that not only the commencement, but also the continuance of spiritual life in the soul, depends on the gracious operation of the Spirit of God.
-As the great initial change by which we pass from death unto life is wrought by Him, so is the succeeding course of our progressive sanctification.
-And as he brings us into the way, He must conduct us from first to last, by the constant communication of his wisdom to direct, of his grace to animate, and of his strength to sustain us.
-We are made alive by the Spirit; and we are enabled to walk by the same Spirit.
-At the time of conversion, he may implant a gracious principle in the heart; but that principle is not self-sustained, nor does it derive its nourishment from the soil in which it is planted.
-Rather, it is fed from His secret springs.
-The liveliest Christian would soon decay, if the Spirit's grace were withdrawn.
-He has no stability and no strength of his own.
-And there would be neither growth nor fruitfulness, without those constant supplies which He receives of all needful grace, from the fulness that is in Christ.
+It is further implied in the apostle's words, that not only the commencement, but the continuance also of spiritual life in the soul, depends on the gracious operation of the Spirit of God.
+As the great initial change by which we pass from death unto life is wrought by him, so is the succeeding course of our progressive sanctification; and as he brings us into the way, he must conduct us, from first to last, by the constant communication of his wisdom to direct, of his grace to animate, and of his strength to sustain us.
+We are made alive by the Spirit, and we are enabled to walk by the same Spirit.
+At the time of conversion, he may implant a gracious principle in the heart; but that principle is not self-sustained, nor does it derive its nourishment from the soil in which it is planted, but is fed from his secret springs.
+The liveliest Christian would soon decay were the Spirit's grace withdrawn: he has no stability and no strength of his own; and there would be neither growth nor fruitfulness, but for those constant supplies which he receives of all needful grace from the fullness that is in Christ.

 Accordingly, various expressions are used in Scripture to intimate the constant operation, and the abiding presence, and the intimate fellowship of the Spirit with his people.
-Sometimes they are represented as being in him - "If we live in the Spirit, let us also walk in the Spirit."
-This is an expression which, whatever else may be implied in it, plainly intimates a constant dependence on their part, and a continued care on his.
-And at other times, he is represented as being in them - as when our Lord said, "I will pray the Father, and he shall give you another Comforter, that he may abide with you forever; even the Spirit of truth; whom the world cannot receive because it does not see him or know him.
-But you know him; for he dwells with you, and shall be in you."
-And the apostle - "What, don't you know that your body is the temple of the Holy Ghost, which is in you, which you have from God?"
-And both expressions occur in this same verse (Rom 8.9) - "You are not in the flesh, but in the Spirit, if the Spirit of God dwells in you."
+Sometimes they are represented as being in him - 'If we live in the Spirit, let us walk in the Spirit' - an expression which, whatever else may be implied in it, plainly intimates a constant dependence on their part, and a continued care on his.
+And at other times he is represented as being in them, as when our Lord said, 'I will pray the Father, and he shall give you another Comforter, that he may abide with you for ever;

+even the Spirit of truth; whom the world cannot receive, because it seeth him not, neither knoweth him; but ye know him; for he dwelleth with you, and shall be in you:' and the apostle: 'What! know ye not that your body is the temple of the Holy Ghost which is in you, which ye-have of God?
+And both expressions occur in the same verse (Romans.
+8:9), 'Ye are not in the flesh, but in the Spirit, if so be that the Spirit of God dwell in you.'